membermatters/MemberMatters/README.md

 avoid "weird tricks" and optimisations that don't read easily - this is a web app, not a high performance algorithm.
 Your contributions *will* be rejected if you do not follow these guidelines so please be careful.

+All PRs should be made from your own branch/fork into the `dev` branch.
+Every now and again we'll collect the changes in dev, do up a release, and push to `main`.

 ## Organisations using MemberMatters
 Feel free to add your organisation to this list (via a pull request) if you're actively using or trialling MemberMatters and are a not for profit or similar.
 Make sure to include a link to your website and the date you added it.